cphoover/kompressor/README.md

-    -l, --DISABLE-LOGGING                  Turn off logging, show only process output -o, --OUTPUT [file]                    Specifies output file location -w, --FAIL-EXTERNAL-URLS               Returns an error if external URLS are present -x, --CONFIG [file]                    Run with specified config file
+    -l, --DISABLE-LOGGING                  Turn off logging, show only process output -o, --OUTPUT [file]                    Specifies output file location -w, --FAIL-EXTERNAL-URLS               Returns an error if external URLS are present -c, --CERT [file]                      Use the specified client certificate file when getting a file with HTTPS -k, --KEY [file]                       Private key file name.
+Allows you to provide your private key in this separate file.
+    -x, --CONFIG [file]                    Run with specified config file

 ## Caveats